Reveren/RevsPlaceholder/RouteInstall.md

 config.scoped_views = true
 ```

-Overwrite Devise's `find_for_database_authentication` method in `User` model as well as be sure to add case **insensitivity** to your validations on `:username`, and add validations.
-Basically your user.rb should look like this at this point:
+In the `User` model, overwrite Devise's `find_for_database_authentication` method.
+Also, be sure to add case *insensitivity* to your validations on `:username`.
+Alos add other validations.

+Basically your `user.rb` should look like this now:

 ```ruby
 class User < ActiveRecord::Base